bcicen/tcolors/README.md

 ### Palette files

-To create a new palette or switch between multiple palettes, use the `-f` option:
+To create a new palette or use a specific palette, use the `-f` option:

 ```bash
 tcolors -f logo-palette.toml
 ```

-Palette colors are stored in a human-readable TOML format and any changes are saved on exit.
+Palette colors are stored in a human-readable TOML format and all changes are saved on exit.

 ### Options